GianSalen/Trends-Repository-24-25/README.md

-# CSDC105-Prelims
-CSDC105 Prelims

-Preliminaries for CSDC105
+# Github repository for CSDC105 Prelims